shadopawn/canvasdarkmode/README.md

  (2) Click "Add to Chrome"

  (3) Click "Add extension"

+ (4) Confirm extension is working by selecting the Canvas icon in your web browser's toolbar.
+If you see a green check mark, you are good to go!

  ## gh-pages branch
  Dark Mode for Canvas uses various resources hosted via Github Pages.
 You can find them by viewing the gh-pages branch in this repository.